Why nonverbal communication is important

 - Use your body language to show your child that you’re trying to understand their feelings.
 For example, if your child smiles at you, smile back.
 If your child is sad, nod your head and look sad yourself.
 If your child looks frustrated, make eye contact and use a calm, reassuring tone of voice.

-- Use a pleasant tone of voice and a relaxed body posture and facial expression when you talk with your child.
+- Use a relaxed body posture, facial expression and tone of voice when you talk with your child.
 This sends the message that you’re ready to listen.
-It also makes it easy for your child to tell the difference when you’re not happy with their behaviour.

 - If your child likes cuddles, give plenty of them!

-The right nonverbal communication can reinforce your words.
+Nonverbal communication can reinforce your words.
 For example, smiling when you say ‘Good morning’ sends the message that you’re happy to see your child.
-But if your nonverbal communication doesn’t match your words, your child might believe the nonverbal communication.
-So if you ask your child a question but turn away when your child answers, your child will probably think you’re not really interested.
+But if your body language and words don’t match, your child might be confused.
+For example, if you ask your child a question but turn away when your child answers, your child might think you’re not really interested.

 Nonverbal communication can be handy when distance or noise makes it hard to talk.
-For example, you might give your child a smile and a ‘thumbs up’ when they get an award at school or help a friend in the playground.
+For example, you might give your child a smile and a ‘thumbs up’ when they get an award at school, help a friend in the playground, or look nervous on stage and need reassurance.

-Likewise, if you see your child behaving in a way you don’t like, you can use your facial expression and body language to send a message.
-For example, you might shake your head or put your hand up to signal stop.
+You can use aspects of nonverbal communication like facial expression and body language to encourage positive behaviour in your child.
+For example, you might shake your head or put your hand up to signal stop if your child is behaving in a challenging way.

-You can also use nonverbal communication to reinforce your words when your child is behaving in a difficult way.
+You can also use nonverbal communication to reinforce your words when your child is behaving in a challenging way.
 For example, if you need your child to stop and listen, you could try:

 - speaking in a clear, firm tone – for example, ‘Jaz, you’re being too rough with your friends.
 Please keep your hands to yourself’